 Books and libraries have always been my happy place (to the point that if you show a composite photo of me to library staff in the Greater Toronto Area, they have probably seen me more than once), and I think it will probably be an overwhelming experience for me, to say the least, to take my own kid to get her or his first library card and first borrowed book.
 I mean, books and libraries and my own kid?
 I can only imagine how that’s going to feel.

-Although I have a lot of books in possession (and a lot more to buy), a great need for a library in my forever home (which would need a really good kitchen because food), and the dream of having a stack of books sitting at the side of a plush leather Restoration Hardware Churchill Leather Chair (that would obviously be sat in front of a roaring fire and beside a small side table where a steaming mug of date and cane sugar whip cream topped cinnamon-star anise hot chocolate, and a honking slice of chocolate icing with marbled vanilla-chocolate cake….) it was an easy list to make.
+Although I have a lot of books in possession (and a lot more to buy), a great need for a library in my forever home (which would also need a really good kitchen because food), and the dream of having a stack of books sitting at the side of a plush leather Restoration Hardware Churchill Leather Chair (that would obviously be sat in front of a roaring fire and beside a small side table where a steaming mug of date and cane sugar whip cream topped cinnamon-star anise hot chocolate, and a honking slice of chocolate icing with marbled vanilla-chocolate cake….) it was an easy list to make.